Buy train tickets for Russia online

 You can also arrange train travel in Russia through several Russian agencies, including:

-Feedback from 'seat61' correspondents has generally been very positive about the first three of these Russian agencies, nothing has yet been received about the All-Russia agency.
+Feedback from 'seat61' correspondents has generally been very positive about the these Russian agencies.
 Remember that Russian train reservations only open 60 days before departure, so reservations cannot be confirmed before bookings open - although obviously, you can contact the agency and arrange the booking beforehand.
 Some agencies appear to operate a waiting list system for key Trans-Siberian trains.

 Back to top